home

 Black hole mops would have some other disadvantages:

-Despite having mostly listed downsides of black hole mops, I think they're an attractive option to do further reseach on.
+Despite having mostly listed downsides of black hole mops, I think they're a possible option to do further research on.

 I don't know whether such constructions are possible or desirable, but I would like to hear some feedback by someone more knowledgeable about physics.

-1. I don't know whether the intergalactic medium is charged, if so the black holes would also accumulate charge.
-I assume that on a medium scale the intergalactic medium is fairly evenly distributed, so I don't think they'd accumulate angular momentum.
+1. I don't know whether the intergalactic medium is charged, if so the black hole would also accumulate charge.
+I assume that on a macroscopic scale the intergalactic medium is fairly evenly distributed, so I don't think it'd accumulate angular momentum.